Travel brands say they want to be more inclusive of LGBTQ travelers. But are they really listening to what queer travelers want in 2022?

 Make it easy for us to discover the local hot spots and celebrate local queer people who are building community.
 Showcase LGBTQ nonprofits and community groups, so we can connect and support.
 If there’s been a history of discrimination, don’t hide it.
 We’re too smart for that.
 Instead, show us how you’ve actually changed.
 Demonstrate that we’re welcome.

-The majority of LGBTQIA travelers have experienced unwelcoming and uncomfortable experiences when we travel.
+The majority of queer travelers have experienced unwelcoming and uncomfortable experiences when we travel.
 Close to two-thirds of us admit we take this into account when planning stays.

 Around one-third of queer travelers want hotels and travel service providers to tailor their recommendations to their interests and preferences.
 Close to one-third of travelers wish for a feature that lets them filter accommodations specifically with regard to LGBTQ-friendliness.